CoderDojoMcDonough/Documentation/new_mentor_instructions.md

 Coding sessions are held at the McDonough Public Library on the second Sunday of the month.
 The number of students allowed to participate each month will be based on mentor participation, so we really need your help to make CoderDojo McDonough a success!

-## Mentor Signup Form
-New mentors please complete our [Mentor Signup Form](https://docs.google.com/forms/d/1w2hYEt8bc-hVj4FM14ZAVDLq41WPmRewpAsJqVrC--A/viewform)

 ## Background Check
-The background check is a hassle, but we hope you'll take this last step!
 The background check authorization form will need to be received by the library at least two weeks before you plan to attend your first session.

 Here is a link to download the background check authorization form:
 [https://dl.dropboxusercontent.com/u/9362458/CoderDojoMcDonough-PermissionforBackgroundCheck.pdf](https://dl.dropboxusercontent.com/u/9362458/CoderDojoMcDonough-PermissionforBackgroundCheck.pdf)